 The tax should be paid by attaching to the return a check or money order payable to "Department of Finance and Administration."
 Write the corporation's FEIN on the check.
 Payments with returns may not be made by EFT.
 Tax due on returns may be made through ATAP beginning January 10, 2011.
 Refer to www.atap. arkansas.gov for instructions.
-To avoid interest and/or penalty, tax due payment must be made on or before the 15th day of the 3rd month following the close of the corporations tax year.
+To avoid interest and/or penalty, tax due payment must be made on or before the 15th day of the 4th month following the close of the corporations tax year regardless of having an extension to file.